worker drinking water

 • Provide water and breaks on a regular schedule and locate water stations near work areas.

-• Sports drinks and other electrolyte-based drinks can help combat dehydration.
+• Distribute electrolyte-based drinks to help combat dehydration.

-• Wet towels or ice are simple but effective measures to combat the stress of heat.
+• Provide wet towels or ice, which can be simple but effective measures to combat the stress of heat.

 • Wear clothing that is lightweight and breathable.

-• Limit the wearing time for heavy or waterproof garments that retain heat and increase the likelihood of heat stress.
+• Limit the time in heavy or waterproof garments that retain heat

-• Have an emergency plan and inform the employees of the policy.
+• Create an emergency plan and train employees on the policy.

 BullHorn-outlinemegaphone